15 Ways to Speed up WordPress

 Now that you're sold on getting your blog up to speed, let's get to it.
 There are different things you can do to reduce load times, but it's really up to you to decide which of these options will work best for your blog.

 You'll want a web host who is up to speed on things (literally.)
 In addition to this, you'll want a host with next to nil in the downtime category.
 Hunt around when you're looking for a host.
 Ask other bloggers who they use and ask if they're happy.
 Make sure to ask about load times, but also ask about their customer service.

-I use NameCheap and the speed is decent.
-Not great, but it could be a far worse scenario.
+I personally use NameCheap and the speed is decent.
 Their downtime is pretty low and their customer service is phenomenal.
 I chose them because they have a great price.
 However, I've heard that people have been super thrilled with BlueHost, WPEngine, 1and1... the list goes on.
 There are some not-so-great hosts around too.
 Seriously do not be afraid to ask around.